celestiaorg/docs/docs/developers/optimism.md

 ## Next steps

-There are endless possibilities of what could be built with this stack, because the cost for the end user to write data to Celestia is lower than Ethereum:
+There are many possibilities of what could be built with this stack.
+The cost for the end user to write data to Celestia is lower than Ethereum, which would make these fun projects to build on this stack:

-- deploy smart contracts
 - on-chain gaming
 - decentralized social media
-- DAO governance contracts
 - an NFT ticketing rollup